Information Spillover in Multiple Zero-sum Games: Introduction

-One additional reference in the discounted dynamic games literature is Huangfu and Liu \cite{HL2021}.
-Although considering a significantly different model from ours, this paper motivated our work by considering information spillovers between different markets with asymmetric information.
-In that paper, a seller holds private information about the quality of goods he sells in two different markets and buyers learn about the seller's private information from observing past trading outcomes not only in the market in which they directly participate, but also from observing the outcomes of the other market.
-The authors show, under certain assumptions on the correlation of qualities between goods in different markets, that information spillover can mitigate adverse selection.
+Our work was inspired by Huangfu and Liu \cite{HL2021} who considered the issue of information spillovers between markets.
+In their model, a seller holds private information about the quality of goods he sells in two different markets and buyers learn about the seller's private information from observing past trading outcomes not only in the market in which they directly participate, but also from observing the outcomes of the other market.
+The authors show that, under certain assumptions on the correlation of qualities between goods in different markets, information spillover mitigates the negative effects of adverse selection.